 Chemotherapy may help those with advanced or castration-resistant prostate cancer and those with newly diagnosed or castration-sensitive metastatic prostate cancer.
 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.

 There are several standard drugs used for prostate cancer.
 In general, standard chemotherapy begins with docetaxel (Taxotere) combined with prednisone.

-Recent research shows adding docetaxel to hormonal therapy in those with newly diagnosed or castration-sensitive metastatic prostate cancer significantly helps people live longer and stops the disease from growing and spreading.
+Recent research shows adding docetaxel to ADT in those with newly diagnosed or castration-sensitive metastatic prostate cancer significantly helps people live longer and stops the disease from growing and spreading.

 Cabazitaxel (Jevtana) is approved to treat metastatic castration-resistant prostate cancer that has been previously treated with docetaxel.
-It is a microtubule inhibitor.
+It is a type of chemotherapy called a microtubule inhibitor.